slevin/talks/oopwtf/slides.md

 plus various degree of permission/hiding depending on language
 - this isn't abstraction, its safety which has its ups and downs

-not just breaking down that makes things easier to code but breaking things down to easier to understand doing just the same as what other people understand is lame why program to the lowest common denominator overly tricky is not a good end in itself but if it solves a real problem its worth it

-the question is one class with two sets of methods and two sets of state completely separate; is that a problem? all that is some sort of physical locality classes are kind of artificial they are just a file and an open and close brace and implicit namespacing

-holywood pattern and given abstractions lots of us live in some sort of framework where all the pieces are given to us by the language or the framework and we basically just assemble them like legos; we are given the pieces and the places but we aren't using tools of abstraction to simplify our problem, we are just using the pieces we've been given

-duality of syntax by Doug Hoyte ( show book)
-(also called compression by Richard Gabriel) that's at the heart of all these tools from variables to function to polymorphism, structs etc

-^^^^^^ that is the key point, thats what we are after how can we present a feature with less code and how can we add new features or change old ones with less changes if we have duality of syntax we can make changes without having to change lots of other parts patterns provide duality of syntax on a larger abstraction level; it permits change

 * type based ploymorphism is an abstracted if statement it can't change but in lua and javascript it can but